Court rules nearly 98,000 Arizonans whose citizenship hadn't been confirmed can vote the full ballot

 The Arizona Supreme Court has ruled that nearly 98,000 people whose citizenship documents hadn’t been confirmed can vote in state and local races

-PHOENIX -- The Arizona Supreme Court ruled Friday that nearly 98,000 people whose citizenship documents hadn’t been confirmed can vote in state and local races.
+PHOENIX -- The Arizona Supreme Court unanimously ruled Friday that nearly 98,000 people whose citizenship documents hadn’t been confirmed can vote in state and local races, a significant decision that could influence ballot measures and tight legislative races.

 Secretary of State Adrian Fontes, a Democrat, and Stephen Richer, the Republican Maricopa County recorder, had disagreed on what status the voters should hold.
 Richer asked the high court to weigh in, saying Fontes ignored state law by advising county officials to let affected voters cast full ballots.